By Michael P. Sampson (part 8 of 8)

 Form of Affidavits: Important!

 An affidavit from a representative, officer, director, trustee, partner, records custodian or other representative of an entity should state the person’s capacity to swear or affirm to the matters in the affidavit.
-The person should describe the duties with the entity and specify the basis for personal knowledge about facts, not legal opinions, in the affidavit.
+Further, the person should describe the duties with the entity and specify the basis for personal knowledge about facts, not legal opinions, in the affidavit.
 See Everett v.
-Avatar Property & Casualty Insurance Company, Case No. 2D19-1563 (Fla.
+Avatar Property & Casualty Insurance Company, 310 So.
+3d 536 (Fla.
 2d DCA Jan 29 2021).
 Although a corporate officer’s knowledge is presumed, a corporate representative’s affidavit should reveal the person’s corporate position and duties and should attach supporting business records if necessary.
 Id.

 Unsworn Declarations: Careful!

 Unsworn “declarations” that fail to include the language, “I declare under penalty of perjury” are a legal nullity and have no probative value.
 See Intego Software, LLC v.
 Concept Development, Inc., 198 So.
 3d 887, 897 (Fla.
 1st DCA 2016) (the right to amend pleadings extends to correcting defects in declarations and affidavits).
 See also; Arnold v.
 Arnold, 889 So.
 2d 215, 216 (Fla.
 2d DCA 2004) (“Unsworn statements cannot serve as the basis for a trial court’s factual determinations.”)